 ‘Music can change the world because it can change people.’

-…we will teach subject specific music lessons enabling all children to learn the knowledge and skills required to be a ‘musician’.
+…teach subject specific music lessons enabling all children to learn the knowledge and skills required to be a ‘musician’.
 We teach using the National Curriculum and use the Wakefield Music Service progression map to effectively plan progression from Early Years to the end of KS1.
+Across school, we use the Wakefield Charanga Music Scheme.
+The Wakefield Music Service further enhance our music teaching by providing high quality teaching for our pupils such as Samba and Ukulele.
 Lessons are taught using the three core aspects of music which are perform, explore and compose and listen, reflect and appraise.

 Perform – Singing and playing